-Our first project will support youth in Pittsburgh’s underserved neighborhoods.
-The Hear Foundation will fund three youth summer camps: Voices Against Violence, Hope 4 Tomorrow, and Youth Enrichment Services.
-Each free, six-week camp provides programs on holistic care of the child, academic achievement, wellbeing, self-empowerment, and community service.
+Our first project supported youth in Pittsburgh’s underserved neighborhoods.
+The Hear Foundation funded three summer camps: Voices Against Violence, Hope 4 Tomorrow, and Youth Enrichment Services.
+Each six-week camp provided programs on holistic care of the child, academic achievement, wellbeing, self-empowerment, and community service.

-Our project will embed community engagement police officers in weekly camp programs, engaging young people in discussions on topics such as police reform, public safety concerns, careers in law enforcement, processing prior police encounters, and media portrayals of police and youth.
+Our project embedded community engagement police officers in weekly camp programs, engaging young people in discussions on topics such as police reform, public safety concerns, careers in law enforcement, processing prior police encounters, and media portrayals of police and youth.

-Additionally, Imagine Further, an organization of local experts on mental health education for youth, will join the camps for weekly sessions to help participants develop their support systems, positive coping skills, and resiliency.
-To facilitate these positive interactions, five young adults will be hired to serve as ambassadors accompanying officers to summer camp visits.
+Additionally, Imagine Further, an organization of local experts on mental health education for youth, joined the camps for weekly sessions to help participants develop their support systems, positive coping skills, and resiliency.
+To facilitate these positive interactions, five young adults were hired to serve as ambassadors accompanying officers to summer camp visits.

 Perry High School Youth-Led Safety Plan

-The project will provide a workplace experience for safety-engaged youth who will develop a school-wide plan to create after-school safe passages, recruit student safety ambassadors, and build connections to mediate conflicts before they escalate.
-Pittsburgh police will participate to build relationships and introduce the concepts of relationship-based policing.
+The project provided a workplace experience for safety-engaged youth as they developed a school-wide plan to create after-school safe passages, recruit student safety ambassadors, and build connections to mediate conflicts before they escalate.
+Pittsburgh police participated to build relationships and introduce the concepts of relationship-based policing.

-Students will have the opportunity to develop as peer leaders and will gain a platform to give input and create solutions to address safety issues in the school.
-Ancillary soft skills will be developed as the students learn to report for planning sessions on time, log and report hours worked, express ideas, and develop viable implementation strategies.
+Students are developing as peer leaders and have gained a platform to give input and create solutions to address safety issues in the school.
+Ancillary soft skills were developed as the students learned to report for planning sessions on time, log and report hours worked, express ideas, and develop viable implementation strategies.

 Center for Victims: Building Trauma and Resilience

-The Hear Foundation will engage the Center for Victims to host 15 summer Healing Rivers workshops, during which they will train 150 community leaders in the science and impact of trauma, and share tools and strategies to build wellbeing and resilience.
+The Hear Foundation engaged the Center for Victims to host a series of Healing Rivers workshops, during which community leaders are trained in the science and impact of trauma, and equipped to share tools and strategies to build wellbeing and resilience.

-These three-hour workshops will provide an understanding of the impacts of direct and vicarious trauma from violence, abuse, chronic adversity, toxic stress, and social inequities on children, adults, families and communities.
-Participants will include a mix of grassroots community leaders, including individuals such as athletic coaches and street outreach workers.
+These workshops provide an understanding of the impacts of direct and vicarious trauma from violence, abuse, chronic adversity, toxic stress, and social inequities on children, adults, families and communities.
+Participants include grassroots community leaders, clergy and police, as well as individuals such as athletic coaches and street outreach workers.